 GNRC assists communities with planning and packaging community development block grant applications to address community needs.
 This includes structuring the application, organizing target area surveys, holding public hearings and in completing the full application package.
 GNRC also provides full grant administration services.

 Through an annual competition, the CDBG program provides grant funds to communities for water and sewer, housing, and community livability projects.
 The majority of funds are allocated to water and sewer projects.
 The applicant must show the project would benefit at least 51% low and moderate-income persons, help reduce slums or blight, or address an imminent threat while demonstrating the project is feasible.

 Industrial Loan and Infrastructure Grant Programs

-The CDBG industrial loan pool is a competitive loan to industries locating or expanding in Tennessee.
-The purpose is providing infrastructure grants and loans to assist with capital needed for new equipment and buildings or to provide or expand essential services (water, sewer, etc.).
+The CDBG industrial loan pool is a competitive loan to industries relocating or expanding in Tennessee.
+The purpose is to provide infrastructure grants and loans to assist with capital needed for new equipment and buildings or to provide or expand essential services (water, sewer, etc.).
 Applicants for both the loan and the grant programs must provide additional jobs for Tennesseans.

 GNRC assists communities in determining how the programs may meet the needs of new and expanding industries and provides help in structuring the application, completing the full application package, and administering the grant if awarded.

 GNRC, through a contract with the Tennessee Housing Development Agency, provides technical assistance, customer service, and outreach to improve the housing stock for low-moderate income families across Middle Tennessee.

 THDA HOME Program